-The atmospheric tide at S_2 is present in the ERA-Interim forcing, and the ocean response to it, with an amplitude of about 1-5 cm, can be seen in the difference between the model results with and without surge.
-There is hence an argument for including an atmospheric tide forcing in a "tide-only" model, and this is being explored by Irazoqui Apecechea et al. (2018).
-In this case, care would need to be taken to omit the direct atmospheric tide forcing in the tide-and-surge version to avoid a different form of doublecounting.
+The atmospheric tide, at S_2 is present in the ERA Interim forcing, and the ocean response to it, with amplitude about 1-5 cm, can be seen in the difference between the model results with and without surge.
+There is hence an argument for including an atmospheric tide forcing in a "tide-only" model, and this is being explored by Irazoqui Apecechea et al. (2018 (In review)).
+In this case, care would need to be taken to omit the direct atmospheric tide forcing in the tide-and-surge version, to avoid a different form of double-counting.

-The estimates of the Highest and Lowest Astronomical Tide are influenced by radiational tides.
+The estimates of Highest and Lowest Astronomical Tide are influenced by radiational tides.
 HAT and LAT are most readily calculated by inspecting long time series of predicted tides, and if observation-based, these predictions will include weather-related components.
-In most places globally this results in HAT being calculated as higher than the strictly astronomical component and LAT being lower; however, the opposite is true in the UK.
-The effects are of the order of ~ 10 cm.
+In most places globally this results in HAT being calculated as higher than the strictly astronomical component, and LAT being lower, however the opposite is true in the UK.
+The effects are of the order of $\sim 10~\rm cm$.

 For many practical purposes it is correct to include predictable seasonal and daily weather-related cycles in the HAT and LAT.
-However, the separate effects should be understood, as the radiational constituents may be subject to changing weather patterns due to climate change.
-It is also important not to double-count weather effects if HAT or LAT is used in combination with surge for estimating returnperiod water levels.
+However the separate effects should be understood, as the radiational constituents may be subject to changing weather patterns due to climate change.
+It is also important not to double-count weather effects, if HAT or LAT are used in combinations with surge for estimating return-period water levels.